pcdslab/MLSPred-Bench/README.md

 7. Activate the virtual environment by running:<br>
    `source .mlspredbench/bin/activate`

+8. Run the command `python -m pip install --upgrade pip` to update Pip.

-8. To download the repository locally, you may do it manually or run the following command:<br>
+9. To download the repository locally, you may do it manually or run the following command:<br>
    ```sh
    git clone https://github.com/pcdslab/MLSPred-Bench.git
    cd MLSPred-Bench
    ```
    For more information, please see [managing repositories](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).

-9. Install the required packages by running:<br>
+10. Install the required packages by running:<br>
    `python3 -m pip install -r requirements.txt`

 You are now ready to run the benchmarking tool MLSPred-Bench.